 Bringing this back to cannibalism…

-You can easily imagine situations where someone could be guilted or otherwise pressured into giving “permission” to eat their body.
+You can imagine situations where someone could be pressured into giving “consent” to eat their body.
 Like if it was culturally expected of them, even though they don’t really want it.
-If that was the case, it’d be sketchy to say that’s vegan.
+If that was the case, it may be sketchy to say it’s vegan.

-Would It Be Vegan to Eat Human Meat That You Find Somewhere?
-(Like Roadkill, But Human)
+Is It Vegan to Eat Human Meat That You Find?
+(Like Human Roadkill)

 Considering all the philosophical nuances outlined above, you can also imagine why pretty much any human who is already dead could feasibly be eaten as far as vegan ethics is concerned.